Milanbhadja/stockkart/README.md

-# stockkart
+# <b>stockkart</b>

-n this project, we would like to develop a web server that can be hosted on an AWS cloud platform.
+In this project, we would like to develop a web server that can be hosted on an AWS cloud platform.
 The hosted website can be used by any number of users to access information about a company’s stock market and analyze performance within the span of five years